MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-other-methods.md

 - You have access to an Azure Local, version 22H2 system.
 - The system should be registered in Azure.
-- Make sure that all the nodes in your Azure Local, version 22H2 system are healthy and show as **Online**.
+- Make sure that all the nodmachineses in your Azure Local, version 22H2 system are healthy and show as **Online**.
 - You have access to the Azure Stack HCI, version 23H2 OS software update.
 This update is available via Windows Update or as a downloadable media.
 The media is an ISO file that you can download from the [Azure portal](https://portal.azure.com/#view/Microsoft_Azure_HybridCompute/AzureArcCenterBlade/~/hciGetStarted).
 - You have access to a client that can connect to your Azure Local system.
 This client should be running PowerShell 5.0 or later.

-## Step 1: Connect to the Azure Local system
+## Step 1: Connect to your system

-Follow these steps on your client to connect to one of the machines of your Azure Local system.
+Follow these steps on your client to connect to one of the machines on your system.

 > [!IMPORTANT]
 > To perform a manual upgrade using SConfig, you must log in directly to the cluster nodes.
 You can use remote PowerShell to control cluster actions, or you can run the commands directly from each machine when performing the update.